Oil prices rise as stocks erase losses sparked by Iran war

 Get more newsOil Prices Surge Trump Says Us Will Blockade Strait Hormuz Rcna330824 - Business and Economy | NBC News Cloneon

-The price of oil surged Monday, as a U.S. blockade of Iran’s ports and coastal areas came into effect and President Donald Trump threatened to eliminate any Iranian “fast attack ships” that approached American assets.
+The price of oil rose Monday, as a U.S. blockade of Iran’s ports and coastal areas came into effect and President Donald Trump threatened to eliminate any Iranian “fast attack ships” that approached American assets.

-“‘Less bad’ news flow is good enough,” wrote HSBC chief multi-asset strategist Max Kettner in a Monday morning note.
+“‘Less bad’ news flow is good enough,” HSBC chief multi-asset strategist Max Kettner wrote in a Monday morning note.
 “We don’t need a full return to normality in order to fade the moves of the last six weeks.”

 The U.S. blockade went into effect at 10 a.m.
-ET Monday, but questions remained as to how it would be enforced.
+ET on Monday, but questions remained as to how it would be enforced.

 In a Sunday night post announcing the blockade, Trump said he had “instructed our Navy to seek and interdict every vessel in International Waters that has paid a toll to Iran.”

-The Strait of Hormuz is one of most important waterways for oil and other energy products, such as liquefied natural gas.
+The Strait of Hormuz is one of the most important waterways for oil and other energy products, such as liquefied natural gas.
 Before the war, hundreds of ships per day passed through it, carrying that energy to the global marketplace.

 Oil’s renewed surge means gas prices for consumers are expected to resume their rise.
-Already, unleaded gas prices have risen more than $1.20 per gallon since the war began, to a national average of $4.12 Monday, according to AAA.
+Already, unleaded gas prices have risen more than $1.20 per gallon since the war began, to a national average of $4.12 on Monday, according to AAA.

 “Reopening the Strait has become the market’s most time-sensitive priority,” JPMorgan Chase commodities analysts wrote.
 “The last tanker to clear Hormuz on February 28 is expected to reach its destination around April 20, marking the point at which pre-closure barrels are fully exhausted from the global supply chain.”